a-thind/IBDVar/README.md

 ### Input VCF file:
 A multi-sample VCF file contained short variants (indels/ SNPs) called from the Illumina DRAGEN pipeline is used as input (see the Illumina website for details).
 The VCF file format should adhere to [version 4.2 specification](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
 The pipeline expects chromosome naming to be prefixed with "chr" however, the tool checks for naming consistencies between the input VCF and the annotation resources implemented in the pipeline.
 ### Configuration Parameters
-To run the short variants pipeline at the command line, you will need to create a configuration file with parameters described in the table below:
+To run the short variants pipeline at the command line, you will need to create a configuration file with parameters (with "=" separating the parameter and its value) described in the table below:
 <table>
 <tbody>
 <tr>